OurMachinery/themachinery-books/tutorials/src/physics/triggers.md

-After this, we need to ensure that our ball has CCD is enabled.
+After this, we need to ensure that our ball has Continuous Collision Detection (CCD) enabled.
 Also, the Inertia Tensor should be set to 0.4, and Angular Damping should be set to 0.05.